Friederun Köhnen: Life and career

 The business launch coincided with wider changes in the food industry.
 A breakthrough came when Köhnen addressed the issues arising from the appearance in homes, during the 1960s and 1970s, of domestic freezers.
 Another branch of her entrepreneurial zeal ripe for expansion involved the recent arrival of supermarkets in West Germany.
 Many products which till that point had been sold fresh now needed to be packaged, and Köhnen was able to supply recipes and pictures of prepared dishes that could be printed on the packaging.
-In this way she was able to introduce consumers to new recipe ideas.
+In this way, she was able to introduce consumers to new recipe ideas.
 In a contract with the Galbani company, at that time little known outside Italy, she was able to introduce consumers to hitherto unknown culinary ingredients such as Mozzarella, Mascarpone and Rucola.
-She was one of those who revealed Tiramisu to sweet toothed West Germans.
+She was one of those who revealed Tiramisu to sweet, toothed West Germans.
 Köhnen also popularised little known Asiatic ingredients such as Tofu and Soy sauce, including them in her recipes which by this time were appearing in her own cookery books.

-In 1984 the private television company RTL was launched and Köhnen applied to supply a cookery show.
+In 1984, the private television company RTL was launched and Köhnen applied to supply a cookery show.
 Her proposal was that the show should be financed by producers of the items it featured, using what became known as product placement.
-The broadcaster accepted the initiative and Köhnen presented her own daily ten minute cookery show, working alongside the moderator Horst Tempel.
+The broadcaster accepted the initiative and Köhnen presented her own daily ten-minute cookery show, working alongside the moderator Horst Tempel.
 "Komm doch mal in die Küche" ("Come into the Kitchen") ran for four years, attracting audiences of several million, which commentators infer was far more than the RTL could have dreamed of so early in the channel's own life.
 Köhnen was not new to television at this point.
-Back in the 1970s she had presented a "television cookery column" for WDR's Hier und Heute (Here and Today) magazine programme.
+Back in the 1970s, she had presented a "television cookery column" for WDR's Hier und Heute (Here and Today) magazine programme.

-Over the years the experimental kitchen evolved to become "The Food Professionals Köhnen AG", based in Sprockhövel, and today employing approximately 50 people with annual turnover around 3.7 Million Euros.
-In 2010 Volker Köhnen, the son of the founder (and a qualified photographer and ships' mechanic) took over at the top of the executive board, having already served as chief executive since 2007.
+Over the years, the experimental kitchen evolved to become "The Food Professionals Köhnen AG", based in Sprockhövel, and today employing approximately 50 people with annual turnover around 3.7 million Euros.
+In 2010, Volker Köhnen, the son of the founder (and a qualified photographer and ships' mechanic) took over at the top of the executive board, having already been chief executive since 2007.
 Friederun Köhnen switched to the supervisory board.
 The business model embraces marketing campaigns, the development of new recipes and other food industry innovations.
 They also publish cookery books and produce product photographs in their own studios.
-Recent projects include the development of new product ideas such as a Currywurst (sausage) suitable for the Microwave. and a Schnitzel suitable for the Toaster.
+Recent projects include the development of new product ideas such as a Currywurst (sausage) suitable for the Microwave and a Schnitzel suitable for the Toaster.

+Köhnen died in self-determined decision on 16 March 2026, at the age of 83.